awesomeedl/385-Five-Mechanics/README.md

 NEW: Shoots two more bullets diagonally

 [acceleration and rotation](https://awesomeedl.github.io/385-Five-Mechanics/accelerate-rotate)
-NEW: Added maximum speed limit to the WASD controlled object (no friction)
+NEW: Added maximum speed limit to the WASD controlled object (no friction), also played around with different speeds

 [camera shake](https://awesomeedl.github.io/385-Five-Mechanics/camera-shake)
 NEW: Added two more buttons for stronger, and even mroe stronger shake